rossbar/elegant-scipy/sphinx/content/ch1.md

     return(normed)
 ```

-The `rpkm` function defined in {numref}`code:intro` illustrates some of the
-ways that NumPy arrays can make your code more elegant:
+This example illustrates some of the ways that NumPy arrays can make your code more elegant:

- - Arrays can be 1D, like lists, but they can also be 2D, like matrices, and
-   higher-dimensional still.
-This allows them to represent many different
-   kinds of numerical data.
+- Arrays can be 1D, like lists, but they can also be 2D, like matrices, and higher-dimensional still.
+This allows them to represent many different kinds of numerical data.
 In our case, we are manipulating a 2D matrix.
 - Arrays can be operated on along *axes*.
 In the first line, we calculate the
   sum down each column by specifying `axis=0`.
 - Arrays allow the expression of many numerical operations at once.
-   For example toward the end of the function we divide the 2D array of counts
-   (C) by the 1D array of column sums (N).
+For example toward the end of the function we divide the 2D array of counts (C) by the 1D array of column sums (N).
 This is broadcasting.
 More on how this works in just a moment!

 Before we delve into the power of NumPy, let's spend some time looking at the biological data that we will be working with.